dalu-wins/ydl-scripts/README.md

-# ydl_project
+# ydl-scripts
-Scripts to download stuff from YouTube
+Scripts to download stuff from YouTube (mp3/mp4)